oswaldobapvicjr/performetrics/README.md

 - **User time:** the total CPU time that the current thread has executed in user mode (i.e., the time spent running current thread's  code)

-- **System time:** the time spent by the OS kernel to execute all the basic/system level operations on behalf of your application (such as context switching, resource allocation, etc.)
+- **System time:** the time spent by the OS kernel to execute all the basic/system-level operations on behalf of your application (such as context switching, resource allocation, etc.)

 **Performetrics** provides convenient objects for time evaluation with support to all of the abovementioned counters.